s00500/ESPUI/README.md

 [ESPAsyncWebserver](https://github.com/me-no-dev/ESPAsyncWebServer).
 ESPUI's
-frontend is based on [Skeleton CSS](http://getskeleton.com/) and jQuery-like lightweight [zepto.js](https://zeptojs.com/) for Handling Click Events Etc. The communication between the _ESP32_ and the client browser works using web sockets.
-ESPUI does not need network access and can be used in standalone access point mode.
-All assets are loaded from the internal SPIFFS filesystem of the ESP32.
+frontend is based on [Skeleton CSS](http://getskeleton.com/) and jQuery-like lightweight [zepto.js](https://zeptojs.com/) for Handling Click Events Etc. The communication between the _ESP_ and the client browser works using web sockets.
+ESPUI does not need network access and can be used in standalone access point mode, all resources are loaded directly from the ESPs memory.

 This section will explain in detail how the Library is to be used from the Arduino code side.
-As of now the Facilino blocks are not implemented.
-In the arduino setup() routine the interface can be customised by adding UI Elements.
+In the arduino `setup()` routine the interface can be customised by adding UI Elements.
-This is done by calling the corresponding library methods on the Library object ESPUI.
-Eg: `ESPUI.button(“button”, &myCallback);` creates a button in the interface that calls the “myCallback” function when changed.
+This is done by calling the corresponding library methods on the Library object `ESPUI`.
+Eg: `ESPUI.button("button", &myCallback);` creates a button in the interface that calls the `myCallback(Control *sender, int value)` function when changed.
 All buttons and items call their callback whenever there is a state change from them.
 This means the button will call the callback when it is pressed and also again when it is released.
 To separate different events an integer number with the event name is